nbonamy/flutter_handle_file/README.md

 ## Usage

-There are two ways your app will recieve a file - from cold start and brought.
+There are two ways your app will receive a file - from cold start and brought.

 ### Initial File